docusign/connect-node-listener-azure/README.md

       The connection string for a
       Shared access policy to the queue.
    1. **SVC_BUS_QUEUE_NAME**: required.

+   > **Note:** Make sure Azure Authentication is disabled for your function app, otherwise it may not receive any messages.

 ## Testing
 Configure a DocuSign Connect subscription to send notifications to